7th Antiaircraft Artillery Battalion: Movement to Upolu, Hawaii and Nanomea

-Battle of Anguar, garrison duty and decommissioning
+Battle of Angaur, garrison duty and decommissioning

 The assault echelon of the newly reorganized 7th Antiaircraft Artillery Battalion departed Kauia on 7 August 1944.
-The battalion had been tasked with installing, operating and maintaining and air warning system in support of the United States Army's 81st Infantry Division during the assault on Anguar.
-Anguar was part of the larger operation to dislodge the Japanese from the Palau Islands.
-The main body of the advance echelon went ashore on Anguar on 24 September 1944.
+The battalion had been tasked with installing, operating and maintaining and air warning system in support of the United States Army's 81st Infantry Division during the assault on Angaur.
+Angaur was part of the larger operation to dislodge the Japanese from the Palau Islands.
+The main body of the advance echelon went ashore on Angaur on 24 September 1944.
 On 11 November 1944 the 7th AAA Battalion became part of the Army Garrison Force on the island.
-The 7th AAA Battalion remained on Anguar as the garrison force until it was relieved of its mission on 12 July 1945.
+The 7th AAA Battalion remained on Angaur as the garrison force until it was relieved of its mission on 12 July 1945.
 The battalion's personnel were transferred to the United States or other units in theater and the battalion was officially decommissioned 2 August 1945 on Guam.